 There are always new badminton rackets on the market, so you may wonder, “what differentiates these new badminton rackets from the cheap rackets?”.
 Well if you consider any sport or profession.
 There is always progression in whatever form, a new material; a new shape, or even a new grip.

 The definition of a good badminton racket can be very subjective to each individual person.
 That is pretty much the reason why I exist!
 Sounds sad but hey, I get to do what I love!
 This racket I’m reviewing is a newer generation racket and provided by a prolific manufacturer Yonex.

 The new addition to my Yonex badminton racket collection is the elusive Yonex Isometric Lite 3 Graphite Badminton Racket.
-This is also called the Isolite 3 and is one of the latest yonex rackets on the market.
-Coming in a sleek cyan colour way, this racket provides a professional edge for badminton players.
-With a feather weight of only 89g it’s an immensely powerful product for it’s mass.
-As the name states the head shape is isometric which provides a even sweet spot when playing powerful shots.
-As expected with most modern badminton rackets, it consists of a graphite frame to provide great durability whilst minimising weight.
+This is also called the Isolite 3 and is one of the latest Yonex rackets on the market.
+Coming in a sleek cyan colorway, this racket provides a professional edge for badminton players.

-Overall, this racket gets a recommendation from me as well performing, and very durable racket.
-I would definitely recommend to beginners who have not got the mobility or footwork to allow extensive manoeuvres whilst playing.
-It fits very well in the average sized hand but performs exceptionally!
+Overall, this racket gets a recommendation from me as a well-performing and very durable racket.
+I would definitely recommend to beginners who have not got the mobility or footwork to allow extensive maneuvers whilst playing.
+It fits very well in the average-sized hand but performs exceptionally!
 You can see the latest price here.
 Yonex Isometric Lite 3 Graphite Badminton Racket.